gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

          MY_FUNCTION: echo-docker
    ```

-Explanation of fields used above:
+Explanation of the fields used above:

 ### `service`